 If the attorney has prior permission from the parent client, diligent steps to locate a parent-client include speaking with the parent client’s family, the caseworker, the foster care provider and other service providers and checking court records and jail rosters.
 It may include sending mail to the parent client’s last known address.

 If the parent’s trial lawyer is unable to find and communicate with the parent client after initial consultation, the parent’s trial lawyer should assess what action would best serve the parent client’s stated interest in the litigation.
 This decision must be made on a case-by-case basis.
 Absent extraordinary circumstances, the parent’s trial lawyer should take a position consistent with the parent client’s last clearly articulated position.
 However, if a parent client fails to appear after being summoned or ordered to appear for any hearing on a petition to establish jurisdiction or terminate parental rights, the parent’s trial lawyer may not appear and defend the merits of the petition on the parent client’s behalf.
+However, the parent’s trial lawyer may raise any available procedural objections to the court proceeding in the parent client’s absence.

 The parent’s trial lawyer should be familiar with the grounds and procedures for motions to set aside juvenile court orders and judgments under ORS 419B.923 as well as the time requirements.